Frequently Asked Questions

 Your coverage under any plan will end on the last day of the month in which your employment terminates.

-Federal law requires that the plans offer covered employees and their covered dependents the opportunity to continue coverage after termination of employment or reduction in hours to an ineligible status.
-COBRA provisions allow a continuation of medical and dental coverage for up to 18 months.
+Under Federal law and applicable to specific plans, covered employees and their covered dependents are offered the opportunity to continue coverage after termination of employment or a reduction in hours to an ineligible status.
+COBRA provisions allow a continuation of medical and dental coverage for up to 18 months (up to 36 months under certain qualifying circumstances).
+COBRA provisions may also apply to Flexible Spending Accounts.
 You have a 60 day election period following the loss of benefits to elect COBRA coverage.
-Contact the Benefits Department for forms, rates, and assistance with this process.
-At this point, you will assume the full cost of the medical coverage including the portion previously paid by the employer and administrative fees.
+Plans not subject to COBRA may be eligible for continuation under portability or conversion provisions.

-You may continue your medical, dental, vision, accidental health and dismemberment coverage and state sponsored life insurance if you meet the eligibility requirements for age and years of service under the Teacher's Retirement System (TRSL) or Louisiana State Employee's Retirement System (LASERS).
+You may continue your medical, dental, vision, accidental death and dismemberment coverage and state-sponsored life insurance if you meet the eligibility requirements for age and years of service under the Teachers’ Retirement System (TRSL) or Louisiana State Employees’ Retirement System (LASERS).
 If you are a member of the Optional Retirement Plan, you must meet the TRSL requirements to continue coverage.
-If you elect to cancel medical insurance as a retiree, coverage can only be reinstated under very limited provisions.

-An unclassified position description guide is available on the web to assist you.
+Position descriptions are completed in PeopleAdmin.
+Guidance on how to use PeopleAdmin can be found under HR Resource.
+An unclassified position description guide is available on the web to assist you with the type of information needed for the description.
 If you need further assistance, please contact our Compensation staff at (504) 568-4226.

 For all unclassified positions that require a position description, please contact our compensation office at (504) 568-4226 for assistance.
 For all faculty positions, please contact your dean's office for assistance with current salary ranges.